kiko-serra/PFL_PROJECT2/README.md

 ### Computer move

 The `choose_move(+GameState, +Difficulty, -Move)` predicate takes three arguments: the current game state (represented as a list), an integer value, and a move (represented as a variable).
 The function begins calling the `valid_moves` predicate to get a list of valid moves that can be made from the current game state.
-- If the dificulty is *easy* it choses the next move using the `random_index` predicate and the `nth0` built-in predicate
+- If the difficulty is *easy* it choses the next move using the `random_index` predicate and the `nth0` built-in predicate
-- If the dificultt is *hard* it choses the next move using the `greedy_evaluation` predicate that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.
+- If the difficulty is *hard* it choses the next move using the `greedy_evaluation` predicate that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.

 ## Conclusion